earthly/website/blog/_posts/2021-12-23-golang-command-line.md

  return document.Activity, nil
 ~~~

-And with that I have a [working](https://github.com/adamgordonbell/cloudservices/tree/main/ActivityClient), though basic, client.
-I'm going to add some light testing and then call it a day.
+And with that, I have a [working](https://github.com/adamgordonbell/cloudservices/tree/main/ActivityClient), though basic, client.
+So I'm going to add some light testing and then call it a day.

 ## Testing the Happy Path

 I could write extensive unit tests for this, but nothing important depends on `activityclient`.
-So instead I will just exercise the happy path with this script:
+So instead, I will just exercise the happy path with this script:

 ~~~{.bash caption="test.sh"}
 #!/usr/bin/env sh